BenjaminKyamanywa/playground/ground_012/Random Quote Generator/Building a random quote generator.md

 ___

 Here we set up our structure for the markup.
-We use id's on our dev elements that we shall add interactivity with Javascript.
+We use id's on our div elements that we shall later add interactivity with Javascript.

 ```HTML